metametadata/cljs-go-reify-bug/README.md

 # cljs-go-reify-bug

-Minimal ClojureScript demonstrating the compilation error when `reify` is used inside `go`.
+Minimal ClojureScript example demonstrating the compilation error when `reify` is used inside `go`.

 Build: